rednafi/django-template-delocalized/README.md

 ## Why?

-At my workplace, we're thinking about detaching the template rendering portion of our primary Django app and delegate that to a separate app.
-This will enable us to develop and deploy the templates at a cadence that is different from the comparatively slower pace of the main app.
+At my workplace, we were thinking about detaching the template rendering portion of our primary Django app and delegate that to a separate app.
+This will enable us to develop and deploy the templates at a cadence that is different from the comparatively slower development pace of the main app.
 Also, the loose coupling implies that the development of these two entities can go on in their separate ways.

 ## How?